-With over 20 ensembles and dozens of chamber groups spanning genres from classical music to jazz to world music and beyond, our beautiful rehearsal and performance halls are alive with activity.
+With over 20 ensembles and dozens of chamber groups spanning genres from classical music to jazz to Asian music and beyond, our beautiful rehearsal and performance halls are alive with activity.

 Performance plays a crucial role in the education of music majors and our curriculum capitalizes on exceptional facilities and abundant talent.
 Special emphasis is placed on developing well-rounded performers who are equally adept as soloists, chamber musicians and large ensemble members.